Karthik Raja: Career

-Born to a family of musicians, he had exposure to various kinds of music at a very early age.
+Born to a family of musicians, Raja had exposure to various kinds of music from a very early age.
 He had his formal training in Western classical music from the Trinity School of Music, mainly in piano (affiliated with Jacob John).
-He also had training in Carnatic music from T. V. Gopalakrishnan and Malayalam composer V. Dakshinamoorthy.
+He also had training in Carnatic music from T. V. Gopalakrishnan and Malayalam composer, V. Dakshinamoorthy.

-As a child, he often used to accompany his father to the recording studios.
+As a child, Raja often used to accompany his father to the recording studios.
 At the age of 13, Karthik Raja played the keyboard for the song Kannukkum from the Tamil movie Ninaikka Therinda Maname (1987).
 Many such outings followed including playing keyboard for the soundtrack of the movie Nayakan.
 Karthik also arranged many recordings for his father and composed his first song "Pandianin Rajiyathil" for the movie Pandiyan (1992) and "Ninaikindra" for the movie Athma (1993).
 Around this time, he also composed some background scores for the TV series Bible.

-He debuted as a full-fledged composer in 1996 through the Tamil movie Alexander, soon followed by Manikkam.
+Raja debuted as a fully-fledged composer in 1996 through the Tamil movie Alexander, soon followed by Manikkam.
 Then came many chart-busters that included Ullaasam, Naam Iruvar Nammaku Iruvar, Kadhala Kadhala and Dumm Dumm Dumm among others.
 He also debuted in Hindi films with Grahan which won him the R.D.
 Burman award for the best new talent.